BeanstalkFarms/Beanstalk-API/README.md

 REST API for getting information as to the current and historical state of Beanstalk and related protocols.

-The impetus of this project is for integrating with CoinGecko, however this will be expanded with more features.
+Currently this project is used for integrating with CoinGecko and DefiLlama at the below endpoints:
+- `/basin/tickers`
+- `/silo/yield`

 ## Getting Started

-You will need to have Docker installed on your system to start the application, as this will contain the database.
+You will need to have Docker installed on your system to start the application, as this is required for the database.
+You may also need to give execute permission to the docker helper scripts (`chmod +x ./docker/*.sh`).

+To run everything inside of Docker:

+1. Run `cp .env.example ./docker/.env`, and supply the appropriate values in the created `.env` file.
+2. Run `npm run docker`.
+This will start both the API and postgres database
+3. Stop with `npm run docker:stop`.

+To run the databse inside Docker and the API on the host machine (faster for testing locally as it doesn't build an image)

 1. Run `npm install`
-2. Run `cp .env.example .env`, and supply the appropriate values in `.env` file.
+2. Run `cp .env.example .env`, and supply the appropriate values in the created `.env` file.
+3. Start the postgres container with `npm run docker:postgres`.
-3. To run the application, `npm start`
+4. To run the application, `npm start`

-TODO: Update this readme with instructions on the different docker scripts.
-For faster development, I recommend using the `npm run docker:postgres` command to start the postgres service in docker, and then running the main application outside of docker with `npm start`.
-This is faster as it does not require rebuilding the api image each time.
+5. The database can be stopped with `npm run docker:stop`.